Transposing sheet music to fit the range of your ocarina

 CDEF | ADCC

 Do you notice that the distances between the notes are the same?
-In both:
+In both examples:

-• The first note to the second note is one staff position.
+• The distance from the first to the second note is one staff position.

-• The second to second note is one staff position.
+• Also, the distance from the second to the third and from the third to the fourth note is one staff position.

-• Third to fourth is two staff positions, etc.
+• The distance from the fourth to the fifth note is two staff positions, etc.

-The key to transposing music at sight is to read music using the intervals between the notes, instead of their absolute pitches.
+The key to transposing music at sight is to read music using the intervals between notes, rather than their absolute pitches.
 Let's have a go with the following example:

 X:66